larammerce/docs/8.x/getting-started/contributing.md

 **6.** On the **Saturday morning** before the meeting, team members should review 10 to 15 backlog user stories and prepare their comments and questions for the meeting.

-**7.** After performing the user story, the person testing the user story, or the team members' code, moves the user story from the ready for test column to the closed column if there is no user story problem.
+**7.** After performing the user story, the person testing the user story, or the team member's code, moves the user story from the ready for test column to the closed column if there is no user story problem.
 This means that the user story is complete.

 **8.** Also, after Sunday sessions, which are in scrum mode, each member of the team is required to add user story-related tasks.

 **9.** Finally, you enter the payment cycle discussion where Larammerce pays you based on the number of points [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number) done.